Nehemiah 12:44-47

 After the wall’s dedication, the people establish systems of collection and distribution so that temple service continues in accordance with God’s commands.

-45 They performed the duty of their God, and the duty of the purification, and so did the singers and the gatekeepers, according to the commandment of David, and of Solomon his son.
+45 They performed the service of their God and the service of purification, along with the singers and gatekeepers, as David and his son Solomon had prescribed.

-46 For in the days of David and Asaph of old there was a chief of the singers, and songs of praise and thanksgiving to God.
+46 For long ago, in the days of David and Asaph, there were directors for the singers and for the songs of praise and thanksgiving to God.

 After the wall’s dedication, the people establish systems of collection and distribution so that temple service continues in accordance with God’s commands.